vasanthk/react-from-scratch/README.md

-# react-from-scratch
+# React from scratch!

-My attempt at understanding the internals of React and it's intricacies.
+My attempt at understanding the internals of React and its intricacies.

 Notes from talk - [Building React from Scratch - Paul O Shannessy](https://www.youtube.com/watch?v=_MAD4Oly9yg)